 Here is my short summary:

-The waterproof rating 1800 mm is not particularly high, but the roof is at an angle and seams are taped, so you have a full protection for sure.
+The waterproof rating 1800 mm is high enough, the roof is at an angle and seams are taped, so you have a full protection for sure.

 Bonus – combination with the Mirada Tent

-The Mirada Tarp can be ordered separately, but it is also a part of a set which includes the Mirada Tent.
+The Mirada Tarp can be ordered separately, but it is also a part of a set that includes the Mirada Tent.
 This is again a very new item introduced by Kelty.

 Once the tarp is set up, the tent can easily be added underneath it, so you have both extra privacy and extra rain protection, two roofs surely protect better than one.
 So this is again something great and innovative from Kelty.